romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 Usually, out-of-the-box validation utility fails to satisfy all 3 points, I'm using a custom utility `routeHandler` to validate parameters and results by using `zod` schemas, [here is the source](https://github.com/romeerez/orchid-orm-examples/blob/main/packages/blog-api/src/lib/routeHandler.ts#L13).
-Not that I recommend using it in your project, as it looks quite messy, so if you know a good library or your framework supports this out-of-the-box use that instead.
+Not that I recommend using it in your project, as it looks quite messy, better to find a good library or a framework for this.

 Main point here is that we have `Zod` schemas derived from `Orchid` table classes, and we should use them for validations of our request parameters.